September 6th, 2019

 June 5, 2015

-Great Hall Display Cases Reviewed in The Brooklyn Rail
+Exhibition in the Great Hall Display Cases Reviewed in The Brooklyn Rail

 For more than a year now, curator Lisa Banner, who graduated with a doctorate on 17th-century patronage and collecting in Spain from the Institute of Fine Arts, has been curating contemporary art exhibitions in two small vitrines found on the steps of the Institute’s Great Hall.
 With curiosity and skill, Banner has found all sorts of youngish artists to display and discuss.
 A recent show of Benjamin Cottam’s work was particularly stimulating.
 Read more